-It is important to note that the people did not believe in Peter and give him the praise.
-They believed in Christ.
+It is important to note that they people did not believe in Peter, they believed in Christ.
 In Matthew 5:16 we are told: "In the same way, let your light shine before men, that they may see your good deeds and praise your Father in heaven."
 We know that Dorcas was not a Christian because she did good works, but she did good works because she was a Christian.
 Works can't do it!!!
-We can't help everyone, but everyone can help someone.

 We cannot buy salvation.
 We can't take good works to Heaven with us, but we can lead others to know God's amazing love and then we will see them in Heaven, equal with us.
 We cannot earn a special place and we cannot earn salvation.
 It can't happen!!
 But we can be a tremendous witness on this earth by the way we live and the deeds we do.

 God gives each of us talents to use.
 Dorcas was just a seamstress, but evidently a very good one, and someone whom people loved.
 It sounds like she lived her life as a Christian should.
 But through her many came to believe.
 We are told to try to live our lives as God would want us to live.
 At work, or play, or any time, we are to seek to do God's will and lead others to Him.
 We pray "Thy will be done."
 But do we mean it?
-In daily life we can work to please the earthly boss, but ultimately we need to please our Heavenly boss.
+At work we should not be working to please the boss, although that is important, but we are working to please the Lord.